viveknair/findings/README.md

+> So long, and thanks for all the fish.

 > “Hope” is the thing with feathers.
 That perches in the soul.
 And sings the tune without the words.
 And never stops - at all.

 > Years may wrinkle skin, but to give up enthusiasm wrinkles the soul.

 > If you need a witness, be your own

 > A ship is safe in harbor, but that's not what ships are built for

 > Musubi is the old way of calling the local guardian god.
 This word has profound meaning.
 Tying thread is Musubi.
 Connecting people is Musubi.
 The flow of time is Musubi.
 These are all the god's power.